Ashfaaq98/Ashfaaq98/README.md

 - 👋 Hi, I’m Ashfaaq
 - 👀 I’m interested in Cyber Security and Ariticial Intelligence.
-- 🌱 I’m currently working on projects related to AI and Cyber security
+- 🌱 I’m currently working on projects related to AI in Cyber security
 - 📫 You can reach out to me by email ...  ashfaaqf@proton.me

 <!---